SilentAssassin82/SESpriteLCDLayoutTool/README.md

 > **Note:** This section is completely optional.
 The layout tool works standalone — you do **not** need any plugin, mod, or the Inventory Manager to use it.
 This is just an example showing how you *could* wire up a live snapshot export in your own plugin, so you have real sprite data to import and compare against.

+> **Important:** The snapshot helper snippet must be added **inside the plugin or mod that actually renders the LCD** you want to capture.
+Sprites are drawn by that plugin's own code, so a separate script or programmable block cannot read them — you can only capture what the owning plugin writes to the surface.
+Add the snippet to whichever plugin's LCD you wish to edit.

 The tool can import live snapshots from any plugin that implements a simple helper.

 ### Example Helper Snippet